Treatments to Soothe Cracked Heels in a Few Days

 What should you do?

-Like coconut oil, cocoa butter is a great aid for skin care and helps repair it and alleviate dryness.
+Like coconut oil, cocoa butter is a great aid for skincare and helps repair it and alleviate dryness.
 Although scientists have conducted studies on this property, it has not been proven to date.

 What should you do?

-Buy a high quality cocoa butter in any herbal store or pharmacy and apply it to your dry heels every night before going to bed.
+Buy high-quality cocoa butter in any herbal store or pharmacy and apply it to your dry heels every night before going to bed.

 - Try to keep them clean and free from dirt.